Authentic Lessons for 21st Century Learning

 Show slide 4, which explains push and pull factors.
 Emphasize that push factors relate to situations where people have no choice but to move to a new location.
 Pull factors relate to situations where people move because they are attracted by better circumstances or choose a better life.
 Pull factors involve greater choice.

 Display slide 5.
 Ask students the question posed on the slide.
 Would a new job be a push or pull factor?
 Call on some students for their ideas.
 This slide is on two mouse clicks that includes pictures for the answer.
 The correct answer is "it depends on the reason."
-If a factory or business closes and it would mean that the person loses his or her job, then that person might be forced to relocate to find a new job or face poverty.
+If a factory or business closes and it means that the person loses his or her job, then that person might be forced to relocate to find a new job or face poverty.
 This is a PUSH factor.
 If a person chooses to find a new job because it is better for him or her, then this is a PULL factor.

 Explore